Featured Resources

 Regulations Governing Operators

-Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
-This record will spell out if your driver’s license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DOT.
-This report will also show points against your license and, in some cases, information on any accidents you have had.
+Whenever you need or want to check the status of your North Dakota driver's license, you can order a driving record report.
+This record will spell out if your driver's license is currently valid.
+Should your license have been revoked or suspended, the report will indicate that according to what's on record with the North Dakota Department of Transportation.
+This report will also show points against your driver's license and, in some cases, information on any accidents you have had.